 Gucci is not shy about being one of the most expensive sunglasses brands in the world. and for good reason.
 This ‘90s retro classic model with a beautiful green color and thick frames is a must right now and will knock your style gauge up to 12.
 For a (relative for Gucci) affordable price you will be the queen (or king) of retro fashion.

 These cool sunglasses for men and women need little introduction.
-There’s not much to say about the aviator — it’s been one of the most popular styles of sunglasses for nearly a century and shows no sign of stopping.
+There’s not much to say about the aviator — it’s been one of the most popular styles for nearly a century and shows no sign of stopping.
 And for the highest quality aviators, look no further than Ray-Ban.
 With Military grade lenses and superior metal frames, these icons are also one the most durable sunglasses.

 Sporting Ray-Ban’s revolutionary Photochromatic lenses, this angular take on the classic aviator style will stop your eyes burning in the sun while letting you maintain eye-contact.
 Darker lenses don’t give you more UV protection, but they can reduce strain on the eyes.
 Ray-Ban are one of the best sunglasses brands for polarized lenses and these shades prove you don’t have to sacrifice style for function.